aaronjdanielson/crypto_models/README.md

 - models.py contains the BaselineModel module.
 - loss_functions.py contains the pinball loss function as well as other functions used to assess training performance
 - train_baseline_model.py contains the training loop as well as config files required for training.
-- forecaster.py is a class that produces a forecaster object used to produce predictions.
+- forecaster.py is a class for a forecaster object used to produce predictions.

 To train the baseline model: